istevenfung/iDeviceAlbumBackup/Terms_and_Privacy.md

-The main function of this app is album backup by month for photos album from iDevice.
+The main function of this app is backup album photo by month from iDevice.
 All data transfers occur exclusively between your mobile device and your target computer.

 【Privacy Policy】

-By using《iPhotoAlbum》App, we respect your privacy:
+By using《iDeviceAlbumBackup》App, we respect your privacy:

 We do not collect, store, or process any personally identifiable information (PII) from users.
 We do not use cookies or tracking technologies.